GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 - Make all of the searchbars search for ANYTHING where they're searching (folder, playlist, song, and maybe more), **So that Regina can find what she's looking for**
 - Add ``Your Feed``, or something similar, at the top of the feed, **to indicate its purpose**
 - Add ``Sort by`` option to **play** music
-- Add sorting by genre and year, if not present, since **Regina felt frustrated about that in her user chart**
+- Add sorting by genre and year, if not present, since **Regina felt frustrated about that in her user chart**.
 - Add an ``Add to Your Library...`` button on a song result in Soptify's public search results, and not just in the playlist, **to make it easier for her to add it**
-- Add two ways to add a song in a library: search for songs online, or use songs already in ``Your Library`` (**I just realized that this may make copies of songs, making them repeat while playing them, which may be annoying.
-This change may be removed in the prototype.**)
+- Add two ways to add a song in a library: search for songs online, or use songs already in ``Your Library`` \(**I just realized that this may make copies of songs, making them repeat while playing them, which may be annoying.
+This change may be removed in the prototype.**\)

 ### Mockups
 <img src="chosen_idea_1.jpg">